jsdev/CertifiedTesterCV/README.md

 ## Awards and References
 I have won multiple individual awards and been apart of multiple award winning teams, at various levels of government and commercial.
 References available on request.

-## Relative and Current Certifications
+## Relevant and Current Certifications
 DHS Trusted Tester (6/2023)